chocolatey/choco-wiki/Security.md

 An acquaintance of mine was asked to do a security audit for Chocolatey (he does penetration testing for a living, I'd tell you more but I'm not sure I have permission to name him) for a company and he found several things that have all been corrected.
 He went as far as filing CVEs but CERT decided not to release them publicly at the time (this was in March 2014).

-### Security concerns and how they have been addressed
+### Past Security Concerns
+These are things that used to be security concerns.
+They are listed here for historical purposes in case questions come up or someone states misinformation.

-1. Installs without prompting for confirmation  - not true as of 0.9.9.
+1. ~~Installs without prompting for confirmation~~  - not true as of 0.9.9.
 Chocolatey by default will stop and ask you to confirm before changing state of the system, showing you the script it wants to execute.
-1. Anybody can put packages up on the community feed and they could be malicious - we put package moderation in place in October 2014.
+1. ~~Anybody can put packages up on the community feed and they could be malicious~~ - we put package moderation in place in October 2014.
 All packages coming in are now moderated BEFORE they are open to the public.
 See http://codebetter.com/robreynolds/2014/10/27/chocolatey-now-has-package-moderation/ for more details.
-1. Downloads packages from S3 over HTTP (subject to DNS poisoning) - this was corrected in March 2014 (https://github.com/chocolatey/chocolatey.org/issues/70)
+1. ~~Downloads packages from S3 over HTTP (subject to DNS poisoning)~~ - this was corrected in March 2014 (https://github.com/chocolatey/chocolatey.org/issues/70)
-1. Site doesn't require HTTPS (could be subject to DNS poisoning) - https://github.com/chocolatey/chocolatey.org/issues/126 (closed completely in November 2014)
+1. ~~Site doesn't require HTTPS (could be subject to DNS poisoning)~~ - https://github.com/chocolatey/chocolatey.org/issues/126 (closed completely in November 2014)
-1. Downloads from internet files with no integrity check - we've added checksumming, but we haven't yet enforced it for package maintainers.
+1. ~~Downloads files from the internet with no integrity check~~ - we've added checksumming, but we haven't yet enforced it for package maintainers.
 At some point we will flip a switch and users won't be able to install a package without a checksum by default.
-They will need to specify a switch
+They will need to specify a switch.
-1. Poor permissions with `c:\Chocolatey` at root (allows attacker to gain Admin perms through specially crafted exes dropped in bin folder, among other things) - we don't install here by default anymore.
+1. ~~Poor permissions with `c:\Chocolatey` at root (allows attacker to gain Admin perms through specially crafted exes dropped in bin folder, among other things)~~ - we don't install here by default anymore.
 We install to `C:\ProgramData\chocolatey` by default for more secure permissions.

 ### What about a non-administrative installation of Chocolatey?
 Is it secure?